 From the foregoing, it can be seen that several techniques can be used to optimise the gain of Yagi antennas.
 In some circumstances, minimisation of sidelobes is more important than maximum gain, and a different set of element spacings and lengths would be required to achieve this.
 Optimisation with so many independent variables is difficult, even with powerful computing methods, as there may be many solutions that yield comparable results.

-Techniques of 'genetic optimisation' have been developed and widely adopted, which can result in surprising, but viable designs [8], [9].
+Techniques of 'genetic optimisation' have been developed and widely adopted, which can result in surprising, but viable designs [7], [8].
 The technique requires the use of proven computer-based analysis tools such as NEC, MININEC or their derivatives.
-The required parameters (gain, sidelobe levels, input impedance) are described and weighted according to their importance to the designer, together with the permitted variables.